 Here, a genuine controversy between adversarial parties who have an interest in the outcome exists.
-Thus, Petitioners have standing to seek declaratory relief.
-Petitioners, by taking steps to comply with the Regulation and by filing suit upon realizing that the compliance costs of the Regulation would be exorbitant, recognized that the business they engaged in would effectively be proscribed by the Regulation.
+Thus, Petitioner has standing to seek declaratory relief.
+Petitioner, by taking steps to comply with the Regulation and by filing suit upon realizing that the compliance cost of the regulation would be exorbitant, recognized that the business he engaged in would effectively be proscribed by the Regulation.

-Before the Regulation was enacted, as established above, Petitioners engaged in Bitcoin processing services in New York.
-As a result of the Regulation, Petitioners are now effectively barred from continuing their business without obtaining a license.
-Therefore, an actual controversy regarding the legal basis of the Regulation exists, and Petitioners have a genuine stake in the outcome.
-Therefore, Petitioners have standing to seek declaratory relief.
+Before the Regulation was enacted, Petitioner engaged in Bitcoin processing services in New York.
+Chino Aff. ¶¶ 3-9.
+As a result of the Regulation, Petitioner is now effectively barred from continuing his business.
+Chino Aff. ¶ 14.
+Therefore, an actual controversy regarding the legal basis of the Regulation exists, and Petitioner has a genuine stake in the outcome.
+Therefore, Petitioner has standing to seek declaratory relief.

 II.
-THE DEPARTMENT ACTED BEYOND THE SCOPE OF ITS AUTHORITY AND VIOLATED THE SEPARATION OF POWERS DOCTRINE
+THE DEPARTMENT ACTED BEYOND THE SCOPE OF ITS AUTHORITY

 The New York Legislature has authorized the Department to regulate financial products and services.
-Nevertheless, the Department has promulgated a Regulation that monitors and controls activities beyond the legislative authority prescribed in the relevant statute.
+Nevertheless, the Department has promulgated a Regulation that monitors and controls non-financial products and services.